 If you would love to take a look at the inside of the War Memorial Opera House, but don't have tickets to a show, you can grab a spot on their Performing Arts Tour.
 It's scheduled every Monday (except holidays) and leaves from the Grove Street Entrance of Davies Symphony Hall.

-The tours leaves every hour between 10am and 2pm.
+The tours leaves every hour between 10 am and 2 pm (currently offering only a virtual tour).

 I took this tour and it was a wonderful way to get a good look at all of the performing arts building.
 The tour includes stops in Davies Symphony Hall (where the SF Symphony performs), the War Memorial Opera House and the Herbst Theater.